 Male pattern baldness is quite common, which is a result of both genetic predisposition and lifestyle.
 It is a massive problem for many men.
 However, it does not have any impact on physical well-being and has no direct effect on erectile function.

-Nonetheless, male pattern baldness may negatively impact sexual life, as it results in the loss of self-esteem, confidence.
-Many men living with the problem have a reluctance to meet the opposite sex.
+Nonetheless, male pattern baldness may negatively impact sexual life, as it results in the loss of self-esteem and confidence.
+Many men living with the problem have the reluctance to meet the opposite sex.

 There are very few treatments for the condition.

 What Is Rogaine?

 It is one of the oldest and most recommended remedies for hair loss treatment.
 It remains one of the best-recommended therapies as there are not many known medications that work for the condition.

 Rogaine is another name for minoxidil.
 Minoxidil is more commonly used topically as a solution or in an oil base, but doctors may also recommend oral doses.
 Researchers do not fully understand how it works.

 What researchers know is that minoxidil or Rogaine promotes hair growth.
 It is especially useful for androgenic alopecia.
 It may increase cellular ATP synthase, boost calcium levels, and increase local metabolism.
 There is some evidence that it may also cause local vasodilation and thus improve blood flow to the scalp (1, 2).

 However, since it is so good at treating male alopecia, it is quite probable that it may have some influence over the androgenic receptors.
 Oral doses of minoxidil may have an impact on testosterone functions.
 It may suppress certain androgenic features.